publiccodenet/process-code-software-procurement/phases/09-contracting.md

 > * hiring a vendor to customize existing open source software
 > * buying custom software
 >
-> If you are building your own software, read:
+> If you are building software in-house, read:
 >
 > * [6.
 Agile development planning and resourcing](06-agile-development-planning-resourcing.md)